katebeavis/airport-js/README.md

 I rewrote my Airport challenge in Javascript to try and get more of a feeling for the language, and to try and see the similarities and differences from Ruby.

-It is fully tested in Jasmine which I learnt for the first time on this project.
+It is fully tested in Jasmine which I learnt during this project.

 ## Technology
 - Javascript